 The Fund is authorized to issue an unlimited number of transferable, redeemable Units, issuable in such classes as the Manager may determine, which evidence the proportionate ownership interest of a Unitholder in the capital of the Fund.
-Initially, only Class A Units and Class F Units have been authorized for issuance and the Fund is authorized to issue an unlimited number of Class A Units and an unlimited number of Class F Units.
-Immediately following the closing of the initial public offering of the Fund, the Class F Units were reclassified as Class A Units on a one-for-one basis such that all remaining outstanding units of the Fund are currently Class A Units.
+Initially, only Class A Units have been authorized for issuance and the Fund is authorized to issue an unlimited number of Class A Units.

-The Class A Units and Class F Units are freely transferable, except as restricted in order to comply with any applicable laws, regulations or other requirements imposed by regulatory authorities or to obtain, maintain or renew any licences, rights, status or powers pursuant to any applicable laws, regulations or other requirements imposed by any stock exchange or other applicable regulatory authorities.
-The number of Class A Units and Class F Units may be consolidated or subdivided on the direction of the Manager.
+The Class A Units are freely transferable, except as restricted in order to comply with any applicable laws, regulations or other requirements imposed by regulatory authorities or to obtain, maintain or renew any licences, rights, status or powers pursuant to any applicable laws, regulations or other requirements imposed by any stock exchange or other applicable regulatory authorities.
+The number of Class A Units may be consolidated or subdivided on the direction of the Manager.